iPhone not sending picture messages? 13 Ways to fix it!

 11. Disable Wi-Fi Assist

-2. Scroll down all the way to the bottom (after all the apps) and toggle off Wi-Fi Assist.
+2. Scroll down and toggle off Wi-Fi Assist.

 13. Install Carrier Updates